COVER SUBJECT | WHERE CAN YOU FIND COMFORT?

 How God Offers Comfort

-The apostle Paul describes Jehovah * as “the God of all comfort, who comforts us in all our trials.”
+The apostle Paul describes Jehovah a as “the God of all comfort, who comforts us in all our trials.”
 (2 Corinthians 1:3, 4) Thus the Bible assures us that no person is beyond God’s help and that no tragedy is so great that our heavenly Father cannot comfort us.

 Of course, we must do something if we want comfort from God.
 How could a doctor help us if we never made an appointment to see him?
 The prophet Amos asks: “Will two walk together unless they have met by appointment?”
 (Amos 3:3, footnote) The Scriptures therefore urge us: “Draw close to God, and he will draw close to you.”—James 4:8.